 The United States adopted a modern rifled muzzleloader in the M1855.
 It was a fine rifle and the product of considerable research and experimentation.
 We are fortunate to have a readily available primary document, the excellent 1856 Reports of Experiments with Small Arms for the Military services, by officers of the Ordnance Department, U.S. Army, which is also commonly cited as Small Arms 1856.
 This condensed summary covers the experiments in different styles of rifling as well as various bullet and cartridge combinations, from the wholly conventional to the occasionally bizarre.

-Millions upon millions of Enfield cartridges were run through the blockade and used by Confederate forces during the American Civil War.
+Potentially tens of millions of Enfield cartridges were run through the blockade and used by Confederate forces during the American Civil War.
 It is important to note that the majority of these were manufactured by private British companies including Eley Brothers and E.A.
 Ludlow.
-The British Government did not permit the sale of ammunition made for the British Army at the Royal Arsenal at Woolwich.
-However, Government ammunition that had been condemned and deemed unserviceable for British Army use was purchased by profiteers, who sold it to the Confederacy.
+The British Government did not permit the sale of ammunition made for the British Army at the Royal Arsenal at Woolwich, or ammunition purchased from private makers on Government contracts (bullets for British military use were stamped with the broad arrow).
+It is likely that small quantities of Government ammunition that had been condemned and deemed unserviceable for British Army use was purchased by profiteers, who sold it to the Confederacy.
 There are period accounts documenting the Confederate use of British Government ammunition ("each cartridge having the crown of England stamped upon it") as well as private manufacture ("I picked up a rebel cartridge, and on examining the cartridges found the makers' stamp on them; it was E. & A. Ludlow, Birmingham, England.")

 The British Army also instructed soldiers in the manufacture of cartridges, in an emergency situation.
 On more than one occasion, and perhaps most famously at the Siege of Lucknow, British soldiers made their own ammunition for the Enfield rifle.
 Several period sources, including the Queen's Regulations, provide templates for the cartridge paper and instructions for making cartridges.
 It must be noted that these patterns were not the official "government" pattern, and were simply intended for soldiers making their own ammunition in the field, where the methods, materials, and quality controls were far removed from the precision of the Royal Arsenal.
 A lot of confusion has resulted from these patterns and instructions for soldier-made cartridges, with a common assumption that they represented an official change to the Enfield cartridge.
 I made the same mistake in the 2009 version of this essay, and given the paucity of period sources, I can see why this misconception has been often repeated elsewhere.